 Now that we have removed all the frequencies we don’t need we can start to apply dynamic processing and the best tool for this job is a dynamic equaliser.

-In the video I explain what a dynamic equaliser is and how it works.
+In Using EQ to add presence and dynamics to a Piano sound video, I explain what a dynamic equaliser is and how it works.
 I show you how to use band-pass equalisation to remove redundant and nasty frequencies.
 I show you how to find target frequencies to work on and explain the process from start to finish.
 I explain the differences in using EQ cuts and boosts and when one might be preferred over the other.
 I show you some very cool techniques in how to add presence and dynamic motion to a piano sound.

 Topics covered in this video are: